 If the terms of a contract are not fulfilled

-The Realtor that writes up a contract to sell or buy a property in Tremblant is not considered a party in that contract thus cannot force the client to fulfill the conditions of a contract with the buyer or seller.
+The Realtor that writes up a contract to sell or buy any type of Mont Tremblant properties is not considered a party in that contract thus cannot force the client to fulfill the conditions of a contract with the buyer or seller.
 You should seek legal advice if the other party (buyer or seller) does not fulfill the commitments outlined in the contract.

 Below are some common issues that the buyer or seller are responsible for:

 - Buyer or Seller does not close the sale.

 - Buyer or Seller does not remove the contract’s subject clauses.

 - Items that were included in the contract were removed by the seller.